 Details of the new LEADER programme and the work of CEDRA can be found at the following sites:

 Further details on the LEADER 2014-2020 programme will be posted here as and when they become available and although the Programme is not fully operational yet, funding is available for SMEs from other sources.

 Aid shall not be awarded or paid in respect of the following areas:

 Conventional retail operations, excluding community based shops and farm shops selling locally produced produce;

-- Courses of instruction or training which form the part of normal education programmes or systems at secondary or higher levels.
-Note: This includes Rural Development diploma and degree.
+Courses of instruction or training which form the part of normal education programmes or systems at secondary or higher levels.
+Note: This includes the rural development diploma and degree;

 Working capital (including stock);